 And What Does All This Cost?

 Here is where things get really nutty.
-Even last year, I would say Manchester United was among the most-requested club in my consulting and hospitality services, and two years ago they were the main one other than Arsenal and Chelsea.
+Even last year, we would say Manchester United was among the most-requested club in our consulting and hospitality services, and two years ago they were the main one other than Arsenal and Chelsea.
 Now it is all about Liverpool.
-I get requests every day, and without question a half to two-thirds are for Liverpool home games.
+We get requests every day, and without question a half to two-thirds are for Liverpool home games.

 Naturally, this high demand, with limited supply, means some insane prices.
 Here’s a brief sketch as of mid-January, looking at Liverpool’s home games on March 30 vs Tottenham, April 13 vs Chelsea, and April 27 against Huddersfield.
 We’ll get to May 12 vs Wolverhampton in a minute.